mayanktiwaridotcom/ubuntu-sticky-notes/README.md

 *   **Always on Top**: Notes stay visible over any other application.
 *   **Multiple Notes**: Create up to six notes simultaneously.
 *   **Rich Text Formatting**: Basic text styling with **Bold**, *Italic*, and Underline.
+*   **Line Numbers**: Each note displays line numbers for easy reference.
+*   **Image Pasting**: Paste images directly from your clipboard into notes.
 *   **Persistence**: Notes are automatically saved and restored when you restart the application.
 *   **System Tray Integration**: Easily accessible from a system tray icon for creating new notes or quitting the app.
+*   **Non-Destructive Closing**: Closing a note with the 'X' button hides it instead of deleting it.
+Hidden notes can be restored.

 ## Prerequisites